Get into Graduation Form with Graduation Attire

 Wearing these academic gowns originated as far back as the 12th century while the first universities were erupting in Europe.
 In this era, all of the scholars were either clerics or aspiring clerics.
 The apparel was mainly plain and started as a long robe with a hood for heat.
 This is due to the fact that the earlier universities were conducted in drafty medieval churches.
 The robe kept each other warm.
 In the next few centuries, further excess in apparel was restricted to the academic dress code, which later became a gown.
 For a long time, this was the general dress for academics until contemporaries restricted it to only celebratory days like graduation.

-Although, you’ll be covered with a gown, it doesn’t mean you shouldn’t dress to impress properly.
-Men should avoid shorts and tanks and wear khakis or trousers with a neatly colored dress shirt and neck tie.
+Although you’ll be covered with a gown, it doesn’t mean you shouldn’t dress to impress properly.
+Men should avoid shorts and tanks and wear khakis or trousers with a neatly colored dress shirt and necktie.
 Jackets are also great since they give the gown a better shape.
-Parent would appreciate their boys looking professional and well-dressed for their mantle of pictures.
-It’s recommended for women to wear dark slacks, a sleek dress or skirt with a light colored blouse and dark shoes.
+Parents will appreciate their boys looking professional and well-dressed for their mantle of pictures.
+It’s recommended for women to wear dark slacks, a sleek dress or skirt with a light-colored blouse and dark shoes.
 No heels, sandals, or sneakers.
 Pumps or flats would be suggested.
-Your footwear will be the only things fully visible throughout the ceremony, so plan to wear something that looks good and comfortable to walk in.
+Your footwear will be the only clothing fully visible throughout the ceremony, so plan to wear something that looks good and comfortable to walk in.
 This might be the attire you wear to your graduation dinner or party right after, so it will be a good idea to look your best underneath.